swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 is STRONGLY DISCOURAGED.

 The Swift reference has a chapter discussing [stable attributes][Attributes].
-This document is intended to serve as a counter-part describing underscored attributes, whose semantics are subject to change and most likely need to go through the Swift evolution process before being stabilized.
+This document is intended to serve as a counterpart describing underscored attributes, whose semantics are subject to change and most likely need to go through the Swift evolution process before being stabilized.